An Indian Wedding Spanning 5 Days!

-Designed around the idea of “My Big Fat Indian Wedding” this celebration is a cultural beauty like you’ve never seen.
-Five days of festivities made up their agenda and Gurminder Banga came along for the ride behind the lens.
-Go see more this way in the gallery!
+Designed around the idea of "My Big Fat Indian Wedding" this celebration is a cultural beauty like you've never seen with a traditional bright color palette of red and gold.

 Our Wedding Planning